Kris-Kay/glass-ui/README.md

 </br>

 ## Setup
-To get started: fork repo and open it in your IDE (I used VS Code).
+To get started:
-Navigate to your local copy via command line or through IDE's built in terminal.
+1. Make sure you have Npm, Node, and Git installed.

-To install devDependencies run:
+2. Install Node modules.
 ```
 npm install
 ```